Hal Holbrook

-Holbrook's role as Ron Franz in Sean Penn's Into the Wild (2007) earned him both an Academy Award and a Screen Actors Guild Award nomination for Best Supporting Actor.
+Holbrook's role as Ron Franz in Sean Penn's Into the Wild (2007) earned both an Academy Award and a Screen Actors Guild Award nomination for Best Supporting Actor.
 In 2009, he received critical acclaim for his performance as recently retired farmer Abner Meecham in the independent film That Evening Sun.
 He also portrayed Francis Preston Blair in Steven Spielberg's Lincoln (2012).

 In 2003, Holbrook was honored with the National Humanities Medal by President George W. Bush.

 Early life

 Harold Rowe Holbrook Jr. was born on February 17, 1925, in Cleveland, Ohio, the son of Aileen (née Davenport) Holbrook (1905–1987), a vaudeville dancer, and Harold Rowe Holbrook Sr. (1902–1982).

-Holbrook and his two older sisters were abandoned by their parents when he was two years old.
+Holbrook and his two elder sisters were abandoned by their parents when he was two years old.
 The three children were raised by their paternal grandparents, first in Weymouth, Massachusetts, and later in the Cleveland suburb of Lakewood, Ohio.
-He graduated from Culver Military Academy (now part of the Culver Academies) and then from Denison University, where an honors project about Mark Twain led him to develop the one-man show for which he was best known, a series of performances called Mark Twain Tonight!.
+He graduated from Culver Military Academy (now part of the Culver Academies) and then from Denison University, where an honors project about Mark Twain led him to develop the one-man show for which he became best known, a series of performances titled Mark Twain Tonight!.
 He also studied acting at HB Studio in New York City.

 From 1942 through 1946, Holbrook served in the United States Army in World War II, achieving the rank of staff sergeant; he was stationed in Newfoundland, where he performed in theater productions such as the play Lady Precious Stream.